Books With Characters In Their 30s

 Alice Island bookstore owner A.J.
 Fikry is having a terrible 39th year.
 His wife has died, the store isn’t making enough sales, and his beloved book of Poe poems has been stolen.
 As a result, he’s cranky and pushing those around him away more than ever.
 Luckily, he has a few people who look past his curmudgeonly attitude.

 His depression reaches the point that he no longer enjoys books.
 But, sometimes, life gives you second chances in unexpected ways.
 For A.J., it’s a small, but heavy, mysterious package that arrives at his shop.
-And as he begins to see the world around him in a new way, those around him can see him in a new way too.
+As he begins to see the world around him in a new way, those around him can see him in a new way, too.

 The Book Girls Say…